ersilia-os/ersilia/CONTRIBUTING.md

 4. Make any required changes to the PR
 5. Once the PR has been merged, you can continue working on a new issue or delete the fork!

+## Landing your Pull Requests

+To land a good contribution, follow the standadrd Git and Github workflow.

+Recommmended:

+- Link the corresponding issue to your Pull request.
+- Your PR should demonstrate that the changes work.

 ## Other Contributing Suggestions

 * Support already existing contributors with comments on the issues they might be tackling